,

 What a reflection filter does (and doesn’t do)

 It absorbs reflections arriving from behind and beside the microphone, which reduces the room “splash” the mic picks up off-axis.
 That makes vocals sound drier and closer, easier to mix, and less coloured by a small, bright room.
-It is a genuine help when you can’t treat the whole space.
+It is a genuine help when you can’t treat the whole space, and a practical first step if you’re trying to reduce echo when recording vocals.

 What it does not do is soundproof — it won’t stop traffic noise getting in or your vocals leaking out.
 And because it only covers the mic’s rear, reflections off the wall you face still reach the front of the mic.
 Hang an absorber on that wall too, or face an absorptive surface.
 For the bigger picture, read acoustic treatment for home studios and the difference between soundproofing and acoustic treatment.